PabloDiablo/Realtime-Pub-Quiz/README.md

 Runs on Firebase using Realtime DB, Cloud Firestore, Hosting and Functions.

+Install Firebase CLI if not already installed

+Create Firebase project and use project: `firebase use FIREBASE-PROJECT-ID`

 Create file `.firebaserc` in the root and enter your Firebase project information:

 ```